Fire in 'illegal' Riga tourist hostel kills eight, injures nine | Business

 Fire in 'illegal' Riga tourist hostel kills eight, injures nine

-Alongside the eight dead, nine people were found injured and 24 evacuated from the fire, on the sixth floor, after emergency services were called at 4.43 a.m.
-(0143 GMT), a Fire and Rescue Service statement said.
-News agency BNS said police had launched a criminal investigation.
+Alongside the eight dead, nine people were found injured and 24 evacuated from the fire on the sixth floor after emergency services were summoned at 4.43 a.m.
+(0143 GMT), a Fire and Rescue service statement said.
+"I was woken by an explosion and saw an orange light shining beneath the door," a visibly shaken witness identified only as Viktorija told the public broadcaster's live programme outside the building.

+"I crawled out on my knees.
+My airways are burnt and the ambulance said I need a doctor, but I think others need them more," she said.
+One person was found dead at the hostel on Tuesday, before the fire, after a suspected drug overdose, LETA news agency reported, citing authorities.

 The mayor said the hostel was called Japanese Style Centrum.
-Pictures of its premises on the booking.com website show beds tightly packed into small attic rooms.
-"Rooms looked like a shoebox," Sofia from Spain wrote in a review on the website after staying in the hostel in February.
+Pictures of its premises on booking.com website show beds tightly packed into small attic rooms.
+"Rooms looked like a shoe box," Sofia from Spain wrote in a review on the website after staying in the hostel in February.

 Another review, by a Latvian called Viktorija who stayed there in March, said the room had no window and no ventilation, while others spoke of long-term residents living alongside visiting tourists.
 "People sleeping in the stairs," an anonymous reviewer from Australia wrote in December.
 The hostel did not immediately respond to questions sent via the website inquiry form.

-Officials were refused entry in February to carry out a fire safety inspection, BNS quoted Interior Minister Sandis Girgens as saying, while Stakis described the hostel as "illegal".
-"This was not a (real) hostel; this was an apartment that was used as a hostel," the mayor said.
+Officials were refused entry in February to carry out a fire safety inspection, Interior Minister Sandis Girgens said, while Stakis described the hostel as "illegal".
+"This was not a (real) hostel, this was an apartment that was used as a hostel," the mayor said.
 "It is very likely that this is not the only such apartment in Riga, and we must fix this."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)